-Members should take all practicable steps to keep membership records accurate and up to date including contact details, teaching and training qualifications, details of subjects taught and employment details.
-This enables IfL to keep members informed and to provide the best service to members, for example relating to developments in teaching or training in their subject or vocational area.
+Members should take all practicable steps to keep membership records accurate and up to date including contact details, teaching and training qualifications, details of subjects taught, and employment details.
+This enables IfL to keep members informed and to provide the best service possible, for example, developments relating to teaching or training in their subject or vocational area.

-You can add or amend details at any time through My Pages.
+You can add or amend your details at any time through My IfL.

 9. Payment of membership fees

-Fees for the membership period are due on 1 April each year and failure to pay will result in loss of benefits and services.
+Fees for the membership period are due on 30 April and failure to pay will result in loss of benefits and services.
 Payment can be made online using a debit or credit card, direct debit or by cheque.